QiaoSiBo/DPC-MSGATNet/README.md

 The code is stable using Python 3.
 7. 6, Pytorch 1.
 7. 1, Torchvision 0.
 8. 2, CUDA 11.
 0. 221, and CUDNN 8.
 0. 5

 The DPC-MSGATNet is trained with NVIDIA Telsa V100 32G.
-If you want to know more detailed information about Hardware and Software, please go to our manuscript, thanks!
+If you want to know more detailed information about Hardware and Software, please go to our manuscript.
+Thanks!

 ### Links for downloading the Datasets:

 1) MoNuSeG Dataset - <a href="https://monuseg.grand-challenge.org/Data/"> Link (Original)</a>
 2) GLAS Dataset - <a href="https://warwick.ac.uk/fac/sci/dcs/research/tia/glascontest/"> Link (Original) </a>
 3) Fetal US FC view dataset from the paper will be made public soon!
-But, we have provided several test samples and our pretrained weights of DPC-MSGATNet in the repo.
+But, we have provided several test samples and our pre-trained weights of DPC-MSGATNet in the repo.

 ### Links for downloading the Pth of DPC-MSGATNet:

-The pth of DPC-MSGATNet for fetal US FC view segmentation can be found at here. <a href="https://drive.google.com/file/d/1HCegUCvuTIDNuvu1kCll0jWMHgY77V2x/view?usp=share_link"> DPC-MSGATNet</a>
+The pth of DPC-MSGATNet for fetal US FC view segmentation can be found here. <a href="https://drive.google.com/file/d/1HCegUCvuTIDNuvu1kCll0jWMHgY77V2x/view?usp=share_link"> DPC-MSGATNet</a>

 ## Using the Code for your dataset

 ### Dataset Preparation

 Prepare the dataset in the following format for easy use of the code.
 The train and test folders should contain two subfolders each: img and label.
-Make sure the images their corresponding segmentation masks are placed under these folders and have the same name for easy correspondance.
-Please change the data loaders to your need if you prefer not preparing the dataset in this format.
+Make sure the images and their corresponding segmentation masks are placed under these folders and have the same name for easy correspondence.
+Please change the data loaders to your need if you prefer not to prepare the dataset in this format.